• Skip to primary navigation

 Recipe variation

 • Whole tomatoes.
-You can skip the slicing of the cherry tomatoes and just add them directly to the dough if you want.
-Note that they would generally burst during the baking of the focaccia.
+You can skip the slicing of the cherry tomatoes and add them directly to the dough if you want.
+Note that they would generally burst while baking this classic Italian bread.

 Print Pin Rate